Real Time Fire Mapping

 What is the FireFlight system

-FireFlight is a new airborne fire mapping system, created by Spatial Scientific in Australia.
+FireFlight is a new airborne fire mapping software, created by Spatial Scientific in Australia.
 The system provides real time fire information (active fire data) as maps, and post fire hotspot maps to fire managers, fire agencies and other relevant stakeholders.
 The FireFlight system is cheap to deploy and easy to use.
 It has been operated in the US, Australia and Indonesia during the past two years.
 FireFlight systems are shipped from Australia and operated by local pilots in fire danger regions worldwide.

 How does the FireFlight system work

 The FireFlight system uses thermal sensors connected to a GPS and computer, and mounted in light aircraft.
-The flight management software which ties the system together provides pilot navigation, camera control, data communication and real time image interpretation.
+The flight management software which ties the system together provides pilot navigation, camera control, thermal imagery, data communication and real time image interpretation.
 Software on our ground-based servers receives the fire maps from the aircraft, combines them with other useful geographic information, and makes the result available on a secure website.

 Why is the system designed like this